-This experiment will provide the first measurements of the PV asymmetry in inelastic electron scattering from the proton and deuteron in the resonance region beyond the $\Delta(1232)$.
-The precision will be sufficient to observe resonance structure at the 5% to 10% level, and to test local and global duality at the few percent level, comparable to the level at which duality is observed in the unpolarized structure functions.
-The PV asymmetry is also useful because it is more sensitive to the down and strange quarks than the unpolarized structure functions, allowing us to study the d/u ratio in the proton without the nuclear corrections that enter when studying the neutron in nuclear targets.
+At present, there are no measurements of the PV asymmetry in electron scattering for the resonance region, and only one measurement planned, which is limited to the Δ at large scattering angle.
+The precision of our proposed measurements is sufficient to observe resonance structure at the 5% to 10% level, and to test local and global duality at the few percent level, comparable to the level at which duality is observed in the unpolarized structure functions.